 Top Attractions in Rome, Italy

-With over 28 centuries of history, Roman mythology dates to the founding of Rome at around 753 BC, making it one of the oldest continuously occupied cities in Europe.
+With over 28 centuries of history, Roman mythology dates to the founding of Rome around 753 BC, making it one of the oldest continuously occupied cities in Europe.
 As the capital of the Roman Kingdom, the Roman Republic and the Roman Empire, Rome is regarded by many as the first-ever Imperial City and metropolis.
-It was first called The Eternal City by the Roman poet Tibullus in the 1st century BC, and the expression was also taken up by Ovid, Virgil, and Livy.
-Rome is also called “Caput Mundi” (Capital of the World).
+It was first called The Eternal City by the Roman poet Tibullus in the 1st century BC, and Ovid, Virgil, and Livy also took up the expression.
+Rome is called “Caput Mundi” (Capital of the World).

-In the 15th century, Rome became the first one of the major centres of the Italian Renaissance and consequently launched both the Baroque style and Neoclassicism through famous artists, painters, sculptors, and architects.
+In the 15th century, Rome became the first major centre of the Italian Renaissance and launched both the Baroque style and Neoclassicism through famous artists, painters, sculptors, and architects.

-Now, Rome’s historic centre is listed by UNESCO as a World Heritage Site.
-In addition to its cast history, Rome also has a thriving business centre and a hub for fashion and designer brands, while the Cinecittà Studios have been the set of many Academy Award-winning movies.
+Now, UNESCO has listed Rome’s historic centre as a World Heritage Site.
+In addition to its cast history, Rome has a thriving business centre and a hub for fashion and designer brands.
+At the same time, the Cinecittà Studios have been the set of many Academy Award-winning movies.

 The land that inspired Shakespeare’s Romeo and Juliet will no doubt impress you as well with its long history, tasty cuisine, and variety of shopping options.

-If you’re thinking of heading there soon, but you’re unsure about where to go or how to plan your trip, we’re here to help!
-Here’s a quick list of some of the best sites and activities you can visit in Rome.
+If you’re thinking of heading there soon but unsure where to go or how to plan your trip, we’re here to help!
+Here’s a quick list of Rome’s best sites and activities.

 Hop on Hop off Bus and Explore the Entire City of Rome in a Day!